nibscbioinformatics/nf-core-viralevo/docs/output.md

 This document describes the output produced by the pipeline.

-The directories listed below will be created in the results directory after the pipeline has finished.
-All paths are relative to the top-level results directory.
+The directories listed below will be created in the 'results' directory after the pipeline has finished.
+All paths are relative to the top-level 'results' directory.

 ## Pipeline overview